 Heat Emergency Awareness and Treatment (HEAT)

-Between 2017 and 2019, a randomized control trial involving 16,000 individuals hailing from Karachi was conducted to investigate heat emergency awareness and treatment (HEAT).
-Subsequently, the Centre secured additional funding to expand the dissemination of this study to the district level.
+Between 2017 and 2019, a randomized control trial involving 16,000 individuals from Karachi was conducted to investigate Heat Emergency Awareness and Treatment (HEAT).
+Building on its findings, the Centre of Excellence for Trauma and Emergencies (CETE) secured additional funding from Elrha—Enhancing Learning and Research for Humanitarian Assistance—to expand this work to the district level.

 On August 2, 2024, CETE in collaboration with the Provincial Disaster Management Authority (PDMA), organized a consultative stakeholder meeting to understand severe heat events in Pakistan, raise awareness about heat exposure and treatment, and develop a comprehensive Heat Plan to address climate change.